tsackton/taelgar/Gazetteer/Istaros Watershed/Plaguelands.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 The large region of Taelgar, stretching north and west from Drankor, that was most affected by the plague and red mist at the end of the [[Great War]], and has still not recovered to habitability.

+%% collate many notes from other sources including secrets; one main feature is that the plaguelands are ashy and dry %%